sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   added is not an image and the notes are blank, use the original filename as the notes.

-* Include off-shelter animals in medical calendar and books: If ticked, animals with outstanding medical/vacc/tests that have left the shelter will be shown in medical books and the medical calendar.

-* When entering vaccinations, default the last batch number and manufacturer for that type: If ticked, when entering a given vaccination, the batch number and manufacturer will be copied from the last vaccination on record of the vaccination type.

 * When I mark an animal held, make a note of it in the log: If this option is on, a log record is created when you mark an animal held along with the hold until date.